 - Talks with family members, friends, upperclassmen, resident hall assistants and other support individuals who can listen and offer input for consideration.

 - Balances coursework expectations with the need to unwind through activities that are personally and socially enjoyable.

 - Reduces stress through exercising, eating nutritiously and getting adequate sleep while avoiding alcohol/drug, social and other behaviors that can lead to negative consequences.

-- Considers his/her level of co-curricular involvement and part-time employment so there is a balance between gaining personal, social, financial and academic benefits without feeling overwhelmed and/or burned out due to an overly demanding schedule.
+- Considers his or her level of co-curricular involvement and part-time employment, so there is a balance between gaining personal, social, financial and academic benefits without feeling overwhelmed or burned out due to an overly demanding schedule.

-- Looks ahead to the summer break and fall semester with consideration to enhancing his/her academic experiences through Explorations/Study Abroad, internships, Undergraduate Research and Creative Studies and community outreach initiatives as well as other experiential activities.
+- Looks ahead to the summer break and fall semester with consideration to enhancing his or her academic experiences through Explorations/Study Abroad, internships, Undergraduate Research and Creative Studies, and community outreach initiatives as well as other experiential activities.